-The DNVIS(s) will be developed to address the (Project) assessment requirements documented in the ICNG, CNVS, MCoA and any relevant EPL conditions.
+REVISION NO: I ISSUE DATE: 16/06/2025 PAGE 46 OF 115 The DNVIS(s) will be developed to address the (Project) assessment requirements documented in the ICNG, CNVS, MCoA and any relevant EPL conditions.
 The DNVIS(s) will be updated as required for each location or activity to adopt the lowest impact alternative in any given location unless it can be demonstrated, to the satisfaction of the AA, why it should not be adopted.

-A copy of the DNVIS(s) must be provided to the AA and the ER for review and endorsement (refer, MCoA A36) before the commencement of the associated works.
-The Planning Secretary and the EPA may request a copy (or copies) of the DNVIS(s).
+A copy of the DNVIS(s) must be provided to the AA for review and endorsement (refer, MCoA A36) before the commencement of the associated works.
+A copy of the DNSI must be provided to the ER before commencement of the Associated Work.
+The Planning Secretary, ER and the EPA may also request a copy (or copies) of the DNVIS(s) at any time.